mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2019 and Earlier

+1. Oza, P., & Patel, V. M. (2019).
+C2ae: Class conditioned auto-encoder for open-set recognition.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2307-2316).
+  - TO: an OSR algorithm using class conditioned auto-encoders with novel training and testing methodologies
+    - 2 steps: 1. closed-set classification and, 2. open-set identification
+    - utilize EVT to find the threshold for known/unknown.
+    - *Encoder* learns the first task following the closed-set classification training pipeline, *decoder* learns the second task by reconstructing conditioned on class identity

+1. Scheirer, W. J., Rocha, A., Micheals, R. J., & Boult, T. E. (2011).
+Meta-recognition: The theory and practice of recognition score analysis.
+IEEE transactions on pattern analysis and machine intelligence, 33(8), 1689-1695.
+  - Utilize EVT for OSR (rough note to start)
+  - figure 3 summarizes:
+    - matches the distribution with EVT distribution and check for tail cases.
+  -  EVT is analogous to a CTL, but tells us what the distribution of extreme values should look like as we approach the limit
+    - Extreme value distributions are the limiting distributions that occur for the maximum (or minimum, depending on the data representation) of a large collection of random observations from an arbitrary distribution
+    - falls in one of the three exponential family format.
+  - *observation*: most recognition systems, the distance or similarity scores are bounded from both above and below
+  - takes the tail of these scores, which are likely to have been sampled from the extrema of their underlying portfolios, and fits a Weibull distribution to that data.

 1. Bendale, A., & Boult, T. E. (2016).
 Towards open set deep networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1563-1572).
+  - Introduce OpenMax layer **[alternative to softmax]** to incorporate open set setting.
+    - Modify the activation weights before softmax function [eq 2, aglo 1,2]
+    - estimates the probability of an input being from an unknown class
+    -  greatly reduces the number of obvious errors made by a deep network!!!
+    -  provides bounded open space risk, thereby formally providing OSR solution
+  - *key element in detecting unknown probability is to adapt Meta-Recognition concepts in the networks' penultimate layer activation patterns*
+  - Utilize EVT to incorporate rejection probability.

 1. Hsu, Y. C., Lv, Z., Schlosser, J., Odom, P., & Kira, Z. (2019).
 Multi-class classification without multi-class labels. arXiv preprint arXiv:1901.00544.
   - a new strategy for multi-class classification (no class-specific labels) using pairwise similarity between examples